 The bill amends Section 16-28-4 of the Code of Alabama 1975 to establish new requirements for children's admission to public schools, specifically regarding kindergarten and first grade.
-It changes the minimum age for kindergarten admission from six years to five years, requiring children to be five years old on or before September 1 or the start date of school in their district.
-Additionally, it stipulates that children must complete kindergarten or demonstrate readiness for first grade before being admitted to first grade.
-The bill also allows for exceptions where underage children may be admitted to kindergarten or first grade under certain conditions, such as transferring from a public kindergarten in another state or meeting specific readiness criteria set by the local board of education.
+It changes the minimum age for kindergarten admission from six to five years, requiring children to be five years old on or before September 1 or the start date of school in their district.
+Additionally, it stipulates that children must complete kindergarten or demonstrate readiness for first grade before being admitted to the first grade.
+The bill also allows for exceptions where underage children may be admitted to kindergarten or first grade under certain conditions, such as transferring from a kindergarten in another state or meeting specific readiness criteria set by the local board of education.

 Statutes affected: Introduced: 16-28-4